 If so, then I propose that you seek out a farmer in your area that cares for their animals the way you would and that kills the animal as humanely as possible.
 Then, ask if you can buy their meat.

 If this is a stretch too far, then why not get your own cow, sheep or even chicken and use the by-products from this animal—the milk, the eggs or the wool.

 If you are caring for the animal, you can treat it how you wish all animals to be treated.
 You don't even have to go so far as to eat its meat.
 You can let it die of natural causes (hopefully without any suffering as not all natural deaths are pain-free) and then bury it in your backyard.

 If you wouldn't take a bite of the non-vegan dish I made for you, then my question for you is simple—why not?

 The meat you would be eating was from a healthy, happy animal that was killed in a humane way.
 What other reasons are there to stop you from eating this meal?

 Anyway, that is all I have to say on the matter.

-Sure if you took the approach I outlined above, I appreciate that you would still avoid most meat and animal products in the market.
-Unfortunatley mass produced food and the ongoing goal to create a low cost product means short cuts are taken and animals suffer.
+Sure, if you took the approach I outlined above, I appreciate that you would still avoid most meat and animal products in the market.
+Unfortunately, mass-produced food and the ongoing goal to create a low-cost product means shortcuts are taken and animals suffer.

-But if you had access to animal products that you knew for a fact were raised with love and care, were killed in a humane way and in turn provided you with the minerals and nutrients you could not get elsewhere, would you consume them?
+But if you had access to animal products that you knew for a fact were raised with love and care, were killed in a humane way and in turn, they provided you with the minerals and nutrients you could not get elsewhere, would you consume them?